GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/install-promote/index.md

 <img class="w-figure--inline-right"
      src="https://developers.google.com/web/fundamentals/app-install-banners/images/install-promo/in-feed.png">

-Your goal is to show users how to access the content they’re enjoying more conveniently.
+Your goal is to show users how to access the content they're enjoying more conveniently.
 Focus on promoting features and functionality that will be helpful to your users.

 Make sure you:

 * Limit the frequency of the promotions to avoid annoying users.
 * Give your users the ability to dismiss the promotions.
-Remember your user’s choice to dismiss.
+Remember your user's choice to dismiss.

 <div class="clearfix"></div>